mondweep/article-generatorv2/article_summarizer_app/README.md

 ## Features

-*   **Web UI:** Provides a simple web form to input context documents, source URLs, and output location.
+*   **Web UI:** Provides a simple web form to input context documents, source URLs, target audience, output location, and user email.
 *   **Tone Context:** Fetches content from user-provided native Google Docs (e.g., CV, professional stories) to establish a tone of voice.
+CV is required, others are optional.
 *   **Web Scraping:** Scrapes content from target article URLs using a direct fetch attempt with fallback to the ScrapingBee API for difficult sites.
 Extracts article titles.
 *   **AI Summarization:** Uses the Google Gemini API to generate summaries based on scraped content and tone context.
-    *   Includes a customizable "My Take" section reflecting the user's perspective.
+    *   Includes a customizable "My Take" section reflecting the user's perspective and experiences (from CV/Stories).
+    *   Includes a call to action at the end of the "My Take" section.
     *   Uses British English spelling.
-    *   Targets a CIO audience.
+    *   Targets a user-specified audience.
-*   **Output:** Saves generated summaries as new Google Docs in a user-specified Google Drive folder, including the source URL and using the scraped article title.
+*   **Output:** Saves generated summaries as new Google Docs in a user-specified Google Drive folder.
+    *   Includes source URL in the generated document.
+    *   Uses the scraped article title for the document name.
+    *   Grants "Edit" access on the created document to the user-provided email address.
 *   **Authentication:** Handles Google API authentication via OAuth 2.0 (Web Application flow) server-side.
+*   **Configuration:** Managed via a `.env` file.

 ## Setup